Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-curse-of-coop/_index.md

 boardgame: true

 title: "The Curse of Coop"
-headerTitle: "The Curse of Coop | Enter a cursed temple ... or rule it as a (mad) god"
+headerTitle: "Enter a cursed temple ... or rule it as a (mad) god"
 blurb: "Lala vlavla"

 customHeight: "small"